 Worried that Alexa might be holding onto your conversations longer than it should?
-Amazon's making it easier to delete conversations its voice-powered digital speakers might have recorded — and you can do it all with the sound of your own voice.
+Amazon's making it easier to delete conversations its voice-powered digital Echo speakers might have recorded — and you can do it all with the sound of your own voice.

 MORE: Best Amazon Alexa Skills

-Deleting Alexa conversations with your voice
+How to delete Alexa conversations with your voice

-You also have to opt into the feature to be able to delete conversations by voice.
+You'll have to opt into the feature to be able to delete conversations by voice.
 In the Alexa app, go to Settings, and select Alexa Account, then Alexa Privacy, and finally Review Voice History.
 From there, you can toggle on the "Enable Deletion by Voice" feature.

-Amazon's added another voice command to manage conversation storage.
-Say "Alexa, delete what I just said" to erase your last request to the voice assistant.
+You can also say, "Alexa, delete what I just said" to erase your last request to the voice assistant.

-Clearing your Alexa history
+How to clear your Alexa history

 If you're uncomfortable with the idea of leaving around old voice recordings, there's an old-school way to clear the data on your Alexa devices, though it involves a bit of tapping.
 Before you start deleting, remember that you're essentially wiping the AI's specialized memory, as it's retaining this information to better serve you.